Catman314/catman314.github.io/_posts/2024-12-20-prime-count.markdown

 Clearly the forward direction is true.
 For the backward direction, assume that $n$ is composite, so $n = d\cdot d'$ where $1 < d \le d' < n.$ Then we have $d \le \sqrt{n} < i,$ so $d$ satisfies the condition on the LHS.

 QED.

+### Takeaway
+Proving the correctness of an algorithm can give an idea of how it works at a deep level.
+By looking at the loop invariant, we see exactly what happens when we use the sieve of Eratosthenes.

+TO BE CONTINUED with runtime analysis